After seeing floods, Indonesian leader visits quake zone - WTMJ

 Associated Press

-MAMUJU, Indonesia (AP) — Relief workers worked to clear up rubble of collapsed buildings Tuesday on an Indonesian island where a deadly earthquake left thousands of people homeless.
+MAMUJU, Indonesia (AP) — Relief workers struggled Tuesday to clear the rubble of collapsed buildings on an Indonesian island where a strong earthquake killed at least 90 people and left thousands homeless.

-The 6.2 magnitude earthquake Friday that killed at least 84 people was one of multiple recent disasters in Indonesia.
+The 6.2 magnitude earthquake on Friday was one of a series of recent disasters to hit Indonesia.

-President Joko Widodo, who visited a flood-hit area on Borneo island on Monday, visited the quake-hit areas of West Sulawesi province Tuesday to reassure people the government’s response is reaching those who are struggling.
+President Joko Widodo, who traveled to a flood-hit region of Borneo island on Monday, visited the quake-hit areas of West Sulawesi province on Tuesday to reassure people that the government’s response is reaching those in need.

-He pledged to rebuild government buildings that collapsed and to help people rebuild their damaged houses with aid of up to 50 million rupiah ($3,560) as he toured the hard-hit city of Mamuju, a city of nearly 300,000 people and the provincial capital.
+He pledged to rebuild government buildings that collapsed and help people repair their damaged houses with aid of up to 50 million rupiah ($3,560) as he toured the hard-hit city of Mamuju, the provincial capital.

-“We hope with the assistance by the central government can hasten recovery of collapsed houses and economy,” he said in a speech after visiting survivors being housed in shelters on a soccer field.
-“The government services should be returned to normal,” he said.
+“We hope that the assistance from the central government can hasten a rebuilding of collapsed houses and the economy,” he said in a speech after visiting survivors staying in shelters on a soccer field.

-The National Search and Rescue Agency counted at least 30,000 survivors who have moved to shelters in Mamuju and its neighboring district of Majene in West Sulawesi, as the government and aid agencies pooled efforts to meet the survival needs of shaken communities.
+Disaster Task Force Commander Firman Dahlan said at least 12,900 people are in shelters in Mamuju and the neighboring district of Majene in West Sulawesi.
+He said the figure has decreased since Monday, when evacuees stood at 20,000 as many fled for safety in the neighboring provinces of Makassar, Pare Pare and Palu.

-Four days after the disaster, the streets of Mamuju were still covered in debris and most people have slept outdoors, fearful their homes would crumble if strong aftershocks come.
+Four days after the disaster, the streets of Mamuju were still covered in debris and most people were sleeping outdoors, fearful that their homes would crumble if strong aftershocks come.
 Sniffer dogs were being used to search for bodies and possible survivors.

+Dahlan said rescuers, helped by excavators, pulled more bodies from the rubble.
+A total of 79 people died in Mamuju and 11 in Majene, he said at a news conference on Tuesday.

+A military field hospital will be set up soon and a naval hospital ship is heading to a port on the Mamuju coast to help overwhelmed hospitals, he said.

-The president had traveled Monday to flood-affected areas in South Kalimantan province on Borneo, the island known for rainforests and orangutans where floods since last week have inundated several regions.
-The floods killed several villagers and forced tens thousands of people to flee their homes.
-Floods also reported in many other provinces in the vast archipelago nation.
+The president traveled Monday to flooded areas of South Kalimantan province on Borneo, an island known for rainforests and orangutans where floods since last week inundated several regions.
+The floods killed several people and forced tens thousands of others from their homes.
+Floods were also reported in many other provinces in the vast archipelago nation.

-Widodo said rainfall caused the floods in South Kalimantan, but environmentalists blame deforestation by mining, palm oil and agricultural industries.
+Widodo said heavy rainfall caused the flooding in South Kalimantan, but environmentalists blame deforestation by mining, palm oil and agricultural industries.

-The quake and flood disasters follow a deadly landslide in West Java on Jan.
+The quake and flood disasters followed a landslide in West Java on Jan.
 9 that left 40 people buried in tons of mud.
 On the same day, a Sriwijaya Air jet nosedived into the Java Sea, killing all 62 people on board.

-Indonesia also last week began vaccinating health workers with a COVID-19 vaccine in a campaign that aims to immunize two-thirds of the population in the world’s fourth most populous country.
-It has confirmed more than 917,000 infections and 26,000 deaths from the pandemic, the most in Southeast Asia.

 And on Saturday, Mount Semeru, the highest volcano on Indonesia’s most densely populated island of Java, spewed hot clouds as far away as 4.5 kilometers (nearly 3 miles).
 The eruption caused panic but no casualties.